michael-rubel/laravel-enhanced-container/README.md

 ```

 Override method behavior in any place of your app.
-You can add conditions in your method binding by intercepting parameters.
+You can add conditions in your method binding by catching parameters.

 For example in `tests`:
 ```php